wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-manage-backup-policies-u2.md

 <properties
-   pageTitle="Gerenciar as políticas de backup StorSimple | Microsoft Azure" description="Explica como você pode usar o serviço StorSimple Manager para criar e gerenciar backups manuais, agendas de backup e retenção de backup." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="Manage your StorSimple backup policies | Microsoft Azure" description="Explains how you can use the StorSimple Manager service to create and manage manual backups, backup schedules, and backup retention." services="storsimple" documentationCenter="NA" authors="SharS"